DarshanDeshpande/Scrapera/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Scrapera welcomes any and all contributions and scraper requests.
+Please raise an issue if the scraper fails at any instance.
 Feel free to fork the repository and add your own scrapers to help the community!
 <br>
 For more guidelines, refer to `CONTRIBUTING`